The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It's also important to understand that these wild, scary thoughts we have during a panic attack (such as “I'm going to have a heart attack”) simply aren't true.

-The surge of adrenaline and other stress hormones along with our body's physiological response (rapid heartbeat, sweating, shaking, etc.) makes the situation seem much more precarious than it actually is.
+The surge of adrenaline and other stress hormones, along with your body's physiological response (rapid heartbeat, sweating, shaking, etc.), make the situation seem much more precarious than it actually is.

-Our focus on our inner sensations becomes intensified.
+Your focus on your inner sensations becomes intensified.

 Everything becomes blown out of proportion and exaggerated.

-We misinterpret our experience and bodily sensations and work ourselves up with fear and worry.
+You misinterpret your experience and bodily sensations and work yourself up with fear and worry.

-But no matter how scared you are or how bad you feel – it will always pass.
+But no matter how scared or bad you feel – it will always pass.

 Always.

-The DSM-5 (the diagnostic manual published by the American Psychiatric Association), describes a panic attack as consisting of 4 or more of the symptoms listed below.
+The DSM-5 (the diagnostic manual published by the American Psychiatric Association) describes a panic attack as consisting of four or more of the symptoms listed below.

-For most people, one or two symptoms will often be the major “focal” point or object of fear with other symptoms occurring simultaneously.
+For most people, one or two symptoms will often be the central "focal" point or object of fear, with other symptoms coinciding.

-When I would experience panic attacks, my major fear was the thought of losing control and subsequently going crazy.
+When I would experience panic attacks, my primary fear was the thought of losing control and subsequently going crazy.

-I would also experience dizziness, sweating and derealization/depersonalization during a panic attack.
+During a panic attack, I would also experience dizziness, sweating, and derealization/depersonalization.

 For someone else, it could be the fear of a heart attack associated with the physical sensations of a pounding heart and chest pain.